SlippingGitty/Twiter-Theme-BD/README.md

 A theme based on the [Twitter Dim mode theme](https://github.com/zuzumi-f/Twiter-Theme-BD), but I changed some colors LOL

+You can change your own colors, too.
+Navigate through the base.css file, and find this:

 ```css
 /* Twitter Colors */
 :root {